dmbarbour/wikilon/docs/AwelonLang.md

 ## Static Typing

 Awelon can be evaluated without static typing.
 There is no type driven dispatch or overloading.
 But if we can detect errors early by static analysis, that is a good thing.
 Further, static types are also useful for verifiable documentation, interactive editing (recommending relevant words based on type context), and performance of JIT compiled code.
-Strong static type analysis makes a nice default.
+Strong static type analysis makes a *very* nice default.

 We can represent our primitive types as: